sjgray/CBM-II-PET-Emulator/readme.txt

 PET Emulator Cartridge For CBM-II B-Series - Steve J. Gray  sjgray@rogers.com
 ==========================================   www.cbmsteve.ca

-STATUS: As of 2025-04-24 - First working binary.
+STATUS: As of 2025-04-29 - Updated

+	* Displays Banks being loaded at top left.
-	Boots to menu.
-Emulator loaded to BANK1.
-Emulation works.
-CBM-II cursor not hidden.
+	* Boots to menu.
+	* Assembler options for Mode, Bank Range, and Keyboard
+        * Add keyboard Select (1-4) and additional keyboard BIN files.
+	* Add MAKE.BAT file.
+        * Rename some files.
+	* New binaries.
+Example binaries with 3 different modes for $2000 slot.
+          (The $4000 and $6000 binaries are common, only the LOADER routine differs)

-	This is in development.
-Not ready for release yet...
+*** This is in development.
+Please test if you can and send feedback!

 Intro